Online pass: History

 Among the first video games to require an online pass was SOCOM U.S. Navy SEALs: Fireteam Bravo 3 for the PlayStation Portable, which required the use of a one-time voucher included in retail copies of the game to access multiplayer modes, charging $20 for replacements.
 However, in this case, Sony Computer Entertainment stated that this requirement was intended to combat piracy.
 In late 2009, EA began implementing online passes in its games as part of an initiative known as "Project Ten Dollar"; Mass Effect 2 used an online pass to allow access to bonus content through its "Cerberus Network" system, while Dragon Age Origins came with a code that could be redeemed to download its first major DLC release, The Stone Prisoner, for free, as well as an exclusive armor set.
 In May 2010, EA announced that beginning with Tiger Woods PGA Tour 10, all future EA Sports titles would require the use of online passes to access multiplayer.

-In mid-2013, many publishers began to phase out online passes; in May 2013, Electronic Arts announced it would, due to customer feedback, discontinue its future use of online passes in upcoming titles, and retroactively remove the online pass requirements from existing titles.
+In mid-2013, publishers began to phase out online passes; in May 2013, Electronic Arts announced it would, due to customer feedback, discontinue its future use of online passes in upcoming titles, and retroactively remove the online pass requirements from existing titles.
+In June 2013, Sony announced that it would prohibit online passes on the upcoming PlayStation 4 due to the new PlayStation Plus subscription requirement for online multiplayer.
 On November 1, 2013, Ubisoft followed suit by discontinuing its Uplay Passport system for future titles, and making the pass for its recently released Assassin’s Creed IV: Black Flag available at no charge.
 A Ubisoft spokesperson stated that the system was "no longer the best approach for ensuring that all our customers have the best possible experience with all facets of our games", noting that Black Flags single-player campaign contained passive online features that would be otherwise unavailable without activating the pass.
-Sony specifically forbids the use of online passes by developers on PlayStation 4 titles; as users must have a PlayStation Plus subscription to use online multiplayer on most PS4 games, Sony did not want publishers to add additional DRM designed to charge users further.